Last Updated on August 23, 2020

 What Does Business Vehicle Insurance Cover?

-There isn’t a one-size-fits-all business vehicle insurance policy.
-Each business needs different types of coverage so it’s important to talk to an insurance specialist about the types of vehicles you want to cover and the types of coverage you need.
+There isn’t a one-size-fits-all commercial vehicle insurance policy.
+Each business needs different types of insurance coverage so it’s important to talk to an insurance carrier about the types of vehicles you want to cover and the types of coverage you need.

 With that being said, most standard business vehicle insurance policies cover:

-- Auto accidents where you (or one of your employees) is at fault
+- Liability claims resulting from auto accidents where you (or one of your employees) is an at fault driver

-- Third-party medical expenses that occur as a result of the accident
+- Third-party medical payments that occur as a result of the accident

 - Physical damages to the insured vehicle caused by theft, a crash, or natural disaster